dattranman/simple_cinema/README.md

 ## How to run
 - Clone the repository
-- Run `make db` to start the database
+- create .env file and set the environment variable by using .env.example as reference
-- Run `make migrate` to run the migrations
+- create config/config.yaml file and set the configuration by using config/config.yaml.example as reference
 - Run `make run` to start the application in local mode

 ## How to test